Aperocky/survey_server/readme.md

 This project consist of following databases:

-users (that contains login information) surveys (that contains survey names and links to users)
+users (that contains login information) survey (that contains survey names and links to users)

 list of {
   survey_name (this consist of specific survey question set)